mweel1/usa_high_level/government-os-services/index.md

 Operating Systems with shared datastores may use these authorizations (for example ICloud, etc)

+[Personal Profile](/grants/personal-profile/) Personal Profile will be attached to allow the operating system to interact with the personal profile.
+A secure socket will be created for notifications that will have a URL associated with them.

 For vehicle OS's the following services would have to be authorized:

 [Federal Roadway Signs](/federal-roadway-signs).